New physics in $b\rightarrow se^+e^-$: A model independent analysis: Vector/axial-vector new physics

 Hence we see that neither $A_{FB}$ nor $F_L$ have the power to discriminate between all the three allowed V/A NP solutions.
 Therefore, we now study optimized observables $P_i$ in $B \to K^* e^+ e^-$ decay.
 In particular, we investigate the distinguishing ability of $P_{1,2,3}$ and $P^{\prime}_{4,5,6,8}$ .
 We compute the average values of these seven observables for the SM along with three NP scenarios in two different $q^2$ bins, $q^2\subset [1.1,6.0]$ and $[15,19]$ GeV$^2$.
 These are listed in Tab~\ref{tabPi}.
 We also plot these observables as a function of $q^2$ for the SM and the three solutions.
 The $q^2$ plots for $P_{1,2,3}$ and $P^{\prime}_{4,5,6,8}$ are illustrated in Figs.~\ref{fig3} and \ref{fig4}, respectively.
 From these figures and the table, it is apparent that

-\begin{itemize} \item The observable $P_1$ in the low $q^2$ region can discriminate between all three NP solutions, particularly S-I and S-II.
+\begin{itemize} \item The SM prediction of $P_1$ is suppressed in $1-6$ GeV$^2$.
+However the predicted values for three allowed NP solutions are large and distinct.
+The reason is following: The observable $P_1$ is very sensitive to the NP WCs $C^{\prime ,e}_9$ and $C^{\prime ,e}_{10}$.
+In the SM, these NP WCs vanish and this leads to a very small value of $P_1$.
+On the other hand, the three NP solutions have very large values of $C^{\prime ,e}_9$ and $C^{\prime ,e}_{10}$.
+Therefore any large values of these NP WCs can lead to a large deviation from the SM prediction.
+Hence $P_1$ in the low $q^2$ region can discriminate between all three NP solutions, particularly S-I and S-II.
 The sign of $P_1$ is opposite for these scenarios.
 Hence an accurate measurement of $P_1$ can distinguish between S-I and S-II solutions.
 In fact, measurement of $P_1$ with an absolute uncertainty of 0.05 can confirm or rule out S-I and S-II solutions by more than 4$\sigma$.
 In the high-$q^2$ region, the predictions for all allowed solutions are consistent with the SM.

 \item The observable $P_2$ can be a good discriminant of S-III provided we have handle over its $q^2$ distribution in $[1.1,6.0]$ GeV$^2$ bin.
 In this bin, $P_2(q^2)$ has a zero crossing at $\sim 3.5$ GeV$^2$ for the SM prediction whereas there is no zero crossing for any of the allowed solutions.
 Scenarios S-I and S-II predict large negative values for $P_2$, around $-0.3$ whereas the S-III predicts relatively smaller negative values.
 Hence an accurate measurement of $q^2$ distribution of $P_2$ in $[1.1,6.0]$ GeV$^2$ bin can discriminate S-III with other two solutions.
 In high $q^2$ region, the predictions of $P_2$ for all three solutions are almost the same.
 These scenarios predict a large deviation from the SM.
 The SM prediction for $P_2$ is $\sim 0.4$ whereas all three solutions predict values closer to zero.
 Hence, an accurate measurement of the value of $P_2$ is a smoking-gun signal for the existence of NP in $b \to s e^+ e^-$ transition as the solution for the current $R_K$ and $R_{K^*}$ anomalies.